 If your cat greets you with a yawn when he sees you, it would be easy to take offense.
 After all, it’s hardly a ringing endorsement that suggests that he considers you to be fun.

 In truth, a cat’s yawn should be deemed a compliment.
 If your cat yawns in front of you, it means that he’s comfortable and confident around you.

 A cat could also be announcing that he is feeling sleepy.
 If a feline feels vulnerable, he would never take such a risk.
 Yawning also floods a cat’s brain with oxygen.
 This means that he’ll become more alert, even if just for a short period of time.

 A cat that yawns upon your arrival is calm and wants to spend time with you.
 He wants to stay awake for a little longer so that he can enjoy your company.

 2/ Before and After Sleep

 Cats will also yawn immediately before going to sleep and as soon as he wakes up.
 If it looks like he’s yawning at you, it may just be a coincidence.

 Cats love to yawn and stretch when they first wake up.
 A yawn is a way of taking in a substantial amount of oxygen in one hit.

 That will perk your cat up in the aftermath of a nap.
 Felines can’t drink coffee, so they need other natural ways of waking themselves up.

 Similarly, a cat will yawn just before falling asleep.
 This may seem counter-productive, as we have just said that yawning wakes cat up.
 That may be your pet’s plan, though.

 Often, cats yawn to keep themselves awake a little longer.
 In addition, yawning can burn off excess energy.
 It may be your cat’s last action for a few hours before curling up for a doze.

 Yawning is a universal sign of tiredness and boredom among humans.
 The same also applies for felines.
-Your cat may yawn when he sees you to announce that he lacks mental stimulation.
+Your cat may yawn when he sees you in order to announce that he lacks mental stimulation.